 “Fisheye lenses are gimmicks.”

 Lots of photographers think so.
-Most have never used one.
-I don’t travel without one.
+Most have never used one, but I don’t travel without one.

 The 15mm f/2.8 fisheye lens from Sigma is less than three inches in diameter and length.
-It weighs in at less than twelve ounces.
+It weighs in at less than 12 ounces.
 This compact, relatively inexpensive optic offers remarkable creative possibilities.
-First, it focuses impossibly close to the lens’ front element, less than six inches.
-Second, its 180 view adds extreme perspective and drama.
-Third, the 15’s curvilinear qualities bend the world in ways we are unable to see or even imagine with our eyes.
+First, it focuses impossibly close to the lens’s front element, less than six inches.
+Second, its 180-degree view adds extreme perspective and drama.
+Third, the curvilinear qualities of this lens bend the world in ways we are unable to see or even imagine with our eyes.

 I love being able to hold focus on something less than a foot from the lens all the way to infinity.
 Everything in this photograph, from the base of the Gateway Arch all the way to the clouds above, are completely sharp at f/11.